klaytn/klaytn-docs/docs/smart-contract/testing-guide.md

 * `truffle-assertion` library
 This library allows you to easily test reverts or other failures by offering the `truffleAssert.reverts()` and `truffleAssert.fails()` functions.

-The output should looks like the following:
+The output should like the following:
 ```
 Using network 'development'.